Where to Paddle on the North Saskatchewan River in & around Edmonton

 River Valley Lions Campground, Devon

-1140 Saskatchewan avenue east, Devon.
-Park outside the gate, launch is 1km walk in, park staff recommend the Devon bridge launch, as its easily accessible as an alternative.
+Park outside the gate, then the launch is a 1km walk in.
+Park staff recommend the Devon bridge launch, as it's an easily accessible alternative.

 Lions Club Launch